 Note that just because a food is vegan doesn’t mean it is vegan vitamin B12 friendly.
 So before we look at such foods, let us understand what and why you need this vitamin.

-Vitamin B12 is a water-soluble vitamin-like the other B-vitamins.
+Vitamin B12 is a water-soluble vitamin like the other B-vitamins.
 It means that it dissolves in water and travels through your bloodstream (2).
-Unfortunately, your body does not make this vitamin, so you have to get it from supplements or vitamin B12 foods.
+Unfortunately, your body does not make this vitamin, so you have to get it from vitamin B12 foods or supplements.

 You need this vitamin as it helps with various body functions.
 Some of these include (2):